Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

 Tom looked angry by the end of Harry's rant and even Voldemort looked surprised.

-"That is how he treated his precious Savior?"
+"That is how he treated his precious Saviour?"
 Voldemort said contemptuously.

 "He was so afraid I would turn out like you.
 But he made the same mistakes!
 He didn't help you when you needed it; and with me ... he purposely set me up to live with magic-hating Muggles, instead of finding a place for me in the wizarding world.
 I know I was sent to the Dursleys because of my mother's protection charm, but still."
 Harry jumped up from the bed and started pacing again.
 "He forced me onto them.
 Even if I did have to live with them, he could have helped, he could have made it better.
 But he didn't.
 And then later, when I came to Hogwarts, all he did was manipulate me, and lie to me, and keep things from me.
 He abandoned me whenever I really needed him."

 "You didn't know you were a wizard?
 Until you got your Hogwarts letter?"
 Tom said.
 "But didn't you know you were different from Muggles?
 Didn't you do accidental magic as a child?"

 "Of course, but I didn't understand that it was magic," Harry replied.
 "And yes, I did know I was different, but only because the Dursleys wouldn't let me forget it.
 They hated anything that wasn't considered normal.
-They hated me.
 They thought I was a freak.
 And sometimes things happened - bouts of accidental magic - and they would punish me for it, though I never understood why I was being blamed for the weird things that happened.
 I didn't know I had done magic."

 "What kind of accidental magic did you do?"
 Voldemort wanted to know.